hakuhodo-technologies/scope-rl/docs/documentation/tutorial.rst

 Off-Policy Evaluation
 ~~~~~~~~~~
-Off-policy evaluation is used to estimate the policy value based on data collected from a behavior policy, which is different from evaluation policies.
+Off-policy evaluation (OPE) estimates the performance of a policy (referred to as *policy value*) using data collected by a behavior policy, which is often different from evaluation policies.
 It is particularly useful when we aim to evaluate the performance of candidate policies planned for deployment without actually executing them in an online environment.

 .. card::